 There are many types of medicines used to treat diabetes.
-Which medicine is best for you depends on the type of diabetes you have and your own health and lifestyle.
+The medicine that is best for you depends on what type of diabetes you have, how well it is controlled and your own health and lifestyle.

 Insulin is a hormone that helps move glucose from your blood into the cells of your body, where it can be used for energy.

 People with type 1 diabetes produce little or no insulin, so need lifelong insulin replacement.
 Some people with type 2 diabetes, and some women with gestational diabetes (diabetes during pregnancy), also need to use insulin.

 Medicines for type 2 diabetes